-Today the Pine-Strawberry Fire Department has taken over the funding and implementation of the brush pick-up program.
+The Pine-Strawberry Fire Department (PSFD) eventually took over the funding and implementation of the brush pick-up program.
 As grants for this service become extremely unlikely to be awarded in the future, the PSFD is developing ways to continue funding for this vital piece of the communities fuel reduction program.
 In 2013 the brush pick-up program came to a halt as no further grants were available for the program.